pokt-network/pocket/docs/specs/p2p.md

 It first contacts an existing bootstrap peer(s) E.
 Peer(s) E will answer with their peer lists.
 Peer X retrieves the lists and performs a raintree propagation of a Join Message with its Address in it denoted as the new joiner.
-ACKs can be enforced to keep peers from being filtered from peer XÕs peer list due to lack of response.
+ACKs can be enforced to keep peers from being filtered from peer XÃ•s peer list due to lack of response.

 This way, when a peer joins, it is immediately given at least one peer list it can start working with, and can by itself clean it up using ACKs and timeouts.